osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/users.md

 1. Enter the **Contact Email**, which is where the user will receive their invitation to your OCS tenant.
 Ensure that this is correct so that the invitation is not sent to an unintended recipient.

-1. Optionally, enable additional roles for the user.
-By default the user will have the Account Member role, which cannot be removed.
-Roles can still be modified after the user is invited.
+1. (Optional) Enable additional roles for the user.
+By default, the user is assigned the Account Member role which cannot be removed.
+Roles can be modified after the user is invited.

 1. Once the information has been entered, click **Invite**.
 OCS sends the invitation to the email address specified in the **Contact Email** field.
 The **Status** column lists the new user as **Pending** until the invitation is accepted.
 If the invitation expires, the status changes to **Expired**.
 Once expired, the invitation can be resent.